 4. Discover the similarities, not the differences

 In this (often times) self-centered world, it seems that many have forgotten that not only they are on a pursuit of happiness, but everyone else is as well.
-Naturally, this is doomed to cause conflicts, as by centering the whole world on ourselves, we tend to forget about others, which is causing us to see by far more differences between ourselves and “them”.
+Naturally, this is doomed to cause conflicts, as by centering the whole world on ourselves, we tend to forget about others, which is causing us to see far more differences between ourselves and “them.”
 But in reality, we are all the same.
-No matter of our ethical background, skin color or religious orientation – we all are striving for happiness, peacefulness and love.
+No matter of our ethical background, skin color or religious orientation – we all are striving for happiness, peacefulness, and love.
 Also, each of us is trying to avoid sadness and suffering at best.
 So, instead of being blinded by the differences that superficially separate you from another person, try to acknowledge the commonalities you share with this person.

 5. Don’t judge too hastily

 When we meet a person for the first time, we immediately put them into boxes, subconsciously, if we want it or not.
 The first impressions can have a long lasting effect on what we think about a person – until we really get to know them better.
-Often times, we don’t even think much about this process happening and allow our “intuition” guide us when forming an opinion about others.
-It is important that you realize that this is a natural process unfolding that unfortunately creates a lot of biases.
+Often times, we don’t even think much about this process happening and allow our “intuition” to guide us when forming an opinion about others.
+It is important that you realize that this is a natural process unfolding but it, unfortunately, creates a lot of biases.
 In order to empathize with others, it’s crucial to set aside your biases and generalizations, in order to see behind the façade.

 Before you judge someone, ask yourself if you know this person inside out and if you know what made them the person that they are today.
 If you can understand what they go through day after day, if you can relate to them and what it must feel like to be in their position, then you can form an opinion about them, without being biased.
-Notwithstanding, it should be noted that unless you really experienced the exact same situation as another person, with the same burdens, problems and suffers, you should ask yourself if you are in the proper position to judge or even criticize this person.
+Notwithstanding, it should be noted that unless you really experienced the exact same situation as another person, with the same burdens, problems, and suffers, you should ask yourself if you are in the proper position to judge or even criticize this person.

-Also, it’s important to acknowledge the fact that others perceive their reality through biases, values and generalizations as well, which might highly influence their behavior.
+Also, it’s important to acknowledge the fact that others perceive their reality through biases, values, and generalizations as well, which might highly influence their behavior.

 6. Become aware of your emotional landscape

 I’ve mentioned in the above that the ability to empathize with others largely depends on a person’s capacity to fully identify and understand his own feelings.
 Something many people are struggling with, as they give their best to numb themselves from unsolicited feelings by distracting themselves with work, TV or drugs and alcohol.
-Therefore, it can be tremendously helpful to keep an “emotions protocol” in order to discover the profundity of one’s emotional patterns, by keeping record of the various emotions we come across in our daily lives.
-This does not only encourage us to uncover the variety of our own emotions, but also helps us to acknowledge the fact that the emotional landscape of another person is similarly distinctive.
+Therefore, it can be tremendously helpful to keep an “emotions protocol” in order to discover the profundity of one’s emotional patterns, by keeping a record of the various emotions we come across in our daily lives.
+This does not only encourage us to uncover the variety of our own emotions but also helps us to acknowledge the fact that the emotional landscape of another person is similarly distinctive.

 Writing an “emotions protocol” does neither require much effort nor time; simply write down – within the time span of five minutes – every emotion or feeling that you experienced during the day.
 For instance, if you experienced anger write down: “Sore anger: My colleague was promoted, instead of me.”
 Keep it plain and simple; the goal is to identify a huge variety of very different feelings and emotions.